-Photo 4: Flooding at Fortwilliam Turlough 2016
+Photo 4 Flooding at Fort William Turlough 2016

-Longford also experiences occasional groundwater flooding which has resulted in isolation of communities and damage to cultural heritage (for example, Fortwilliam Turlough).
+Longford also experiences occasional groundwater flooding which has resulted in isolation of communities, damage to cultural heritage (E.g., Fortwilliam Turlough).
 Projections indicate no meaningful change to this frequency.

-Photo 5: Snow at Carrickboy during Storm Emma in 2018
+Photo 5 Snow at Carrickboy during Storm Emma in 2018

 Recent experiences of cold spells and heavy snowfall events in 2018 demonstrated a wide range of impacts for County Longford.
-These included disruption to public transport networks, road closures, and closure of public buildings (for example closure of schools during Storm Emma).
+These included disruption to public transport networks, road closures, and closure of public buildings (E.g., closure of schools during Storm Emma).
 Projected increases in average temperature and decreases in the frequency of snowfall indicate a decrease in the frequency of cold spells, heavy snowfall, and their associated impacts.
-Projected climate risk changes for County Longford are shown in the climate risk matrix below.
-The directional arrows indicate the change from current to future risk levels.